 State law requires all health care professionals, excluding physicians and osteopathic physicians, offering telemedicine services to complete telemedicine training, whose content is compliant with state guidelines.

 Telemedicine is defined as “the delivery of health care services through the use of interactive audio and video technology, permitting real-time communication between the patient at the originating site and the provider, for the purpose of diagnosis, consultation, or treatment.
-“Telemedicine” does not include the use of audio-only telephone, facsimile, or email.”
+“Telemedicine” includes the use of audio-only telephone, but does not include facsimile or email.”
 (RCW 70.41.020)

 Health care professional is defined as “a person licensed, registered, or certified to provide health services.”
 (SB 6061) However, physicians and osteopathic physicians are excluded from the requirement.